 Threats may originate from devices connected (via wired and wirelessly) to the IPS network.The attacks may originate in portable devices that are temporarily connected to the IPS network (by the ground crew and various RF links).
 AC/AMJ25.1309 defines a 5-level scheme of hazard classifications and probability requirements.
 This task requires the identification and classifications of threats and mapped to the 5-level classification scheme.

-Table below contains some of the threat conditions to be considered for the IPS network34
+Table below contains some of the threat conditions to be considered for the IPS network. <<This needs to be worked through>>

+Table 3-4: Threat Conditions